-If you're not DIY-inclined, there are still a few smart ways to transform IKEA finds.
-According to interior designers Elizabeth Lawson, Ohara Davies-Gaetano, Shannon Wollack, and Brittany Zwickl, the secret is all in the way you style them.
+If you're not DIY-inclined, there are still plenty of low-cost IKEA tips.
+According to interior designers Elizabeth Lawson, Ohara Davies-Gaetano, Shannon Wollack, and Brittany Zwickl, the secret is all in the way you style the products.
 With the right high/low mix and careful positioning, IKEA products can look like a million bucks.

 Put away your tool kit—these designer-approved styling tricks for every room in your home instantly elevate IKEA décor.

-Pay attention to silhouette.
-IKEA chairs and tables usually have a straight-line, boxy silhouette.
+Pay attention to the silhouette: IKEA chairs and tables usually have a straight-line, boxy silhouette.
 That's fine as a base piece, but be sure to add curved, organic-shaped furniture to balance it out.
 These architectural Panton chairs instantly elevate a basic white dining table.